the-carlisle-group/Text2Date/README.md

 ## Distribution

-Text2Date is a Dado project containing, as is typical of a project, set of functions in a namespace, which may be included as a dependency in the normal way.
+Text2Date is a Dado project containing, as is typical of a project, a set of functions in a namespace, which may be included as a dependency in the normal way.
-However, the releases also contain a single function **Text2Date.aplf** which may be copy/pasted into a workspace or project.
+However, the releases also contain a self-contained function **Text2Date.aplf**, and a self-contained namespace script **'Text2Date.apln'**, either of which may be copy/pasted or fixed into a workspace or project.

 ## Further Reading
 Additional commentary on design and coding decisions can be found at the [Tool Of Thought](https://toolofthought.com) blog.